msmiel/mnemosyne/README.md

 ## What's up with the name?

 I majored in Ancient Greek.
-Techne, (τέχνη) is art, skill, cunning of hand, and Mnemosyne is the Goddess of Memory.
+Techne, (τέχνη) is art, skill, cunning of hand, while -ology is 'the study of'.
+Mnemosyne is the Goddess of Memory.